Q. How do I add my notification number?

 Q. I’m not a Japan resident, but I’m a host with a listing in Japan.
 Do I still need to apply for notification?

-We are not in a position to provide legal advice.
+We are not in a position to provide a legal advise.
 However, we understand it is a common understanding that the law may apply regardless of where you live, whether inside Japan or outside Japan.
 We strongly encourage you to apply for a notification number and add to your listing page according to the mentioned timelines.
+Further, for the purpose of our compliance with the law, if system indicates that your country of residence is not within Japan, your listing will be delisted.
+Should you have any questions, please contact our customer support team who will be able to help you.

 Q. What if I refuse to register my listing?